We have put together a series of FAQs to answer any questions you may have about studying and working on campus.

 What safety measures have been put in place by the University for returning to campus?

-The University has implemented a wide range of measures to ensure the University's campuses are safe places to be.
+The University is using a range of measures to ensure the University's campuses are safe places to work and study.
+This includes;

-- Lifts restricted to single traveller user only
+- Lifts restricted to single traveller use only

 - An increased number of hand sanitiser stations